autogluon/autogluon/docs/tutorials/course/index.rst

       :title: Example: Tune a Multi-Layer Perceptron
       :link: mlp.html

-      Complete example of how to use AutoGluon and its state-of-the-art hyperparameter optimization to tune a basic MLP.
+      Complete example of using AutoGluon's state-of-the-art hyperparameter optimization to tune a basic MLP model.

 .. toctree::
    :maxdepth: 1